RoundTable: Investigating Group Decision-Making Mechanism in Multi-Agent Collaboration: Discussion

-The study demonstrates that social choice methods significantly impact multi-agent collaboration, with score-based mechanisms achieving higher performance and efficiency, especially in early rounds, by allowing agents to express nuanced preferences.
-In contrast, one-vote mechanisms struggle with rigidity, leading to lower initial performance.
-The strictness of social choice methods, such as unanimous voting, reduces collaboration performance due to its inability to accommodate dissent.
-Score-based mechanisms, which support expressing preference gradients, foster dynamic exchanges and improved decision quality, making them more effective in negotiation-heavy tasks.
+\paragraph{Impact of Voting Rules on Collaborative Behavior} This study demonstrates that voting rules, particularly their thresholds and formats, play a crucial role in multi-agent collaboration.
+Preference voting rules with a flexible format achieve higher performance and efficiency, especially in early rounds.
+In contrast, discrete voting rules struggle with rigidity, leading to lower initial performance.
+The strictness of voting thresholds, such as in unanimous voting, hampers collaboration due to its inability to accommodate dissent.
+Overall, preference voting rules, which allow for nuanced preference expression, facilitate dynamic exchanges and enhance decision quality, making a collaboration more effective for complex tasks.

-One-vote mechanisms also have unique advantages.
-First, the format of voting is simpler than score-based mechanisms, which led to fewer format errors during experiments from LLMs.
+Discrete voting rules also have unique advantages.
+First, the format of voting is simpler than preference voting rules, which led to fewer format errors during experiments from LLMs.
 Furthermore, unanimous voting showed the highest fairness and non-decreasing outcome over rounds when utility is quantifiable.
-These strengths suggest that social choice methods in decentralized MAS should be thoughtfully chosen based on the specific task, or the primary metric being prioritized.
+These strengths suggest that voting rules in decentralized MAS should be thoughtfully chosen based on the specific task, or the primary metric being prioritized.
 Mixture of different methods in different stages of collaboration may also bring effectiveness, which we leave for future studies.